 Filters, upkeep, and maintenance costs

-Shown: The 4 filters used: (1, 2) A permanent pet filter used to catch larger elements like dust, pet hair, dander, and more.
+Shown: The 4 filters used: (1, 2) A permanent pet filter is used to catch larger elements like dust, pet hair, dander, and more.
 This sticks on to the washable pre-filter section which also captures larger elements.
 (3) The Advanced Odor Control (AOC) filter uses a unique design containing real activated carbon pellets inside a honeycomb-style frame.
 It lasts for 12 months and traps odors as well as chemical & other vapors.
 (4) The true HEPA filter traps super-fine particles, pet dander, dust mites, and much more down to microscope sizes that the pre-filter sections can’t.

 As I mentioned at the beginning, 4 types of filters are used: